cassa10/challenge-api-fravega/README.md

     A. Set up all enviroments variables at list.env (Recommended)

-    B. Change all properties of application.properties (In case of skip 3.A)
+    B. Replace all properties of application.properties with values of list.env (In case of skip 3.A)

 4. Execute command "mvn install"
 5. Create database with name "challenge-api-db"